SEPIA-Framework/sepia-installation-and-setup/sepia-client-installation/rpi/README.md

 * Your SEPIA Client should answer with client info, device ID and a short message.
 If this is not the case something went wrong during the setup.
 Try to reboot your RPi and observe your CLEXI connection status.
 * Copy the device ID into the field with the same name (right above the shortcut buttons)
 * Use the remote terminal command `call login user [user-ID] password [user-pwd]` (message type: 'SEPIA Client') to login your user
-* You should see a "login successfull" message in the terminal.
+* You should see a "login successful" message in the terminal.
 If not check your "host name" settings from the previous step (Client Setup)
-* Use the commands `call test` (message type: 'SEPIA Client') or corresponding shortcut button 'test client' to ... test your client
+* Use the command `call test` (message type: 'SEPIA Client') or corresponding shortcut button 'test client' to ... test your client.
+You should hear an acoustic confirmation
-* Reboot your system one last time to finish the configuration
+* Reboot your system one last time to finish the configuration (NOTE: your microphone will only have access permission AFTER the reboot)

+### 5) Fine Tuning

+* Optional: Open the CLEXI settings.json file located at `~/clexi/settings.json` to tweak your client (e.g. activate "Hey SEPIA").
+NOTE: please do this AFTER a successful configuration and reboot (previous step)
+* Done.
+Enjoy! :-)

 ## Variant 1: USB Mic - Speakers via audio jack